 - New Sound Album: They released a pop album, Wanderlust, in 2016.
 It was produced by Justin Timberlake and Pharrell Williams.

 - Record Producer: Songwriter Wayne Kirkpatrick, who is not often a producer, handled their second through fourth albums and helped them define their sound.
-Jay Joyce carried on in a similar fashion from Tornado onward.
+Jay Joyce carried on in a similar fashion between Tornado and The Breaker except for Wanderlust, which was co-produced by Pharrell Williams and Justin Timberlake.
+For Nightfall, the band largely produced by themselves.

 - Solo Side Project: Karen sang duet vocals on Luke Bryan's late-2015 release "Home Alone Tonight".